-Forest Dunes Short Course Review
+Forest Dunes Bootlegger Short Course Review

-Forest Dunes Short Course
+Forest Dunes Bootlegger Short Course

 Teacher’s Comments: The spirit of the design is to try creative shots.

-Forest Dunes’ new “Short Course” is a nice addition to the resort’s already terrific lineup.
+Forest Dunes’ new Bootleger “Short Course” is a nice addition to the resort’s already terrific lineup.
 At present, Forest Dunes boasts a Tom Weiskopf design — which I think is the best course in Michigan — as well as the nationally acclaimed Tom Doak design, “The Loop.”

-Forest Dunes’ short course consists of ten holes designed to test your short and mid-game prowess.
+Forest Dunes’ Bootlegger consists of ten holes designed to test your short and mid-game prowess.
 On paper, the holes range from 65 to 150 yards, but on a daily basis could vary significantly, as there are teeing “grounds” rather than tee “boxes.”
 The yardage for the day will be displayed on small chalkboards that also will serve as the teeing grounds markers.

-The Short Course was designed by architects Keith Rhebb and Riley Johns.
+The Bootlegger was designed by architects Keith Rhebb and Riley Johns.
 The duo perhaps most famously renovated the Winter Park municipal course in Florida, which Matt Ginella spends a lot of time talking about.
 Rhebb has worked with Coore and Crenshaw on the Sheep Ranch at Bandon Dunes, Cabot Cliffs and Streamsong Red, among others.
 Riley Johns had previously worked with Tom Doak and his Renaissance Golf associates, Bill Coore and Ben Crenshaw and their associates, Jim Urbina, and Rod Whitman.

-Routed up, across and back down a small hill behind the main clubhouse, the Short Course presents players with a variety of interesting opportunities.
+Routed up, across and back down a small hill behind the main clubhouse, the short course presents players with a variety of interesting opportunities.
 While it would be easy enough to simply try to lob a high iron into every green, I think that the spirit of the design is to imagine creative shots.